mortezakowkabi/jcb-persian-documentation/012-Component-FTP-and-more.md

-# COMPONENT FTP AND MORE
+# Component FTP and More

 (*Based on [YouTube Video](https://www.youtube.com/watch?v=hzbZlLl-xlA&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE)*) (*Click on timestamps to jump to specific sections in the video.*)